BlokasLabs/USBMIDI/README.md

 | -DUSB_CFG_DPLUS_BIT         | 2             | N         |
 | -DUSB_CFG_PULLUP_IOPORTNAME | Undefined     | Y         |
 | -DUSB_CFG_PULLUP_BIT        | Undefined     | Y         |

+By default V-USB assumes pins with INT0 external interrupt function are used.
+If USB data lines are connected to other pins, additional variables must be defined.
+See [Optional MCU Description](https://github.com/BlokasLabs/USBMIDI/blob/master/src/usbconfig.h#L388) in usbconfig.h.

 Alternatively you may modify [src/usbconfig.h](src/usbconfig.h) by hand to match your board.